isomerpages/moe-damaisec/_information/Parents/Financial Matters.md

 </tbody>
 </table>

-**Home Access Programme**
+**DigitalAccess@Home Scheme**

-Home Access Programme provides 2 years of subsidised broadband to low-income households.
+DigitalAccess@Home scheme provides subsidised broadband and digital devices (laptop or tablet) to low-income Singaporean households to strength digital inclusion.

-For low-income families with school-going children or households with MOE FAS recipients, who have a Personal Learning Device (PLD) or PC, but do not have broadband at home, can consider applying for Home Access Programme.
+Eligible households can apply for the scheme and enjoy the flexibility to choose their device and broadband connectivity according to their needs.

-Information and eligibility criteria can be found in the [Digital Access Programme](https://eservice.imda.gov.sg/das/homepage) website.
+Information and eligibility criteria can be found in the website, DigitalAccess@Home (www.digitalaccess.gov.sg).

 * * *